-He responded that, the management is well aware of the know how that some people enjoy the taste of these beverages but would like to reduce their calorie intake.
-That is why they are beginning to offer a variety of great-tasting beverages with reduced, low or no sugar and calories as well as smaller pack sizes.
-Accordingly the management believes the best approach to help reduce obesity is to provide people with choice and information so that they can make an informed decision about what they eat or drink.
-This is why they provide information about what's in the beverages, including calories.
+They responded that, the management is well aware of the know how that some people enjoy the taste of these beverages but would like to reduce their alchole intake.
+That is why they are beginning to offer a variety of great-tasting beverages with reduced, low or no alcohol as well as smaller pack sizes.
+Accordingly, the management believes the best approach to help reduce obesity is to provide people with choice and information so they can make an informed decision about what they eat or drink.
+Therefore, they provide information about what's in the brewery.